Harry84/DevOps-Core-Practical-Project/README.md

 3. Application built through a CI server and deployed to a cloud-based virtual machine.
 4. Webhooks such that Jenkins rebuilds and redeploys the newest version of the application whenever the main branch is updated (i.e. a change to the codebase)
 5. Project uses Service-Oriented architecture: both containerisation and an orchestration tool.
-6. An Ansible Playbook that provisions the environment needed for the application run.
+6. An Ansible Playbook that provisions the environment needed for the application to run.
 7. A reverse proxy to make the application accessible to the user.

 **List of Required Technologies**